-Income tax expense for the year ended 31 December 2022 has been computed using tax rate of 10% for the Holding Company, 0% for the subsidiary company, VanCare Insurance Limited and 20% for remaining subsidiaries companies.
-Deferred tax assets and liabilities have been computed using tax rate of 20% for the Group (excluding VanCare Insurance Limited) with change in tax rate from 10% to 20% for the Holding Company effective from 2023 tax year.
+Income tax expense for the year ended 31 December 2023 has been computed using tax rate of 25% (2022: 10%) for the Holding Company, 0% for the subsidiary company, VanCare Insurance Limited and 25% (2022: 20%) for remaining subsidiary companies.
+Deferred tax assets and liabilities have been computed using tax rate of 25% for the Group (excluding VanCare Insurance Limited) with change in tax rate effective from 2023 tax year.